rowanmoul/ArchSecureDualBoot/README.md

 - `--pcr-list sha256:0,1,2,3,7` specifies the use of PCRs 0-3 and 7 from the sha256 bank.
   - Many TPMs support multiple banks of PCRs that use different algorithms.
 At minimum there is usually sha1 and sha256.
 To check what your TPM has allocated, run `tpm2_pcrread`.
   - If your TPM only has sha1, adjust this option accordingly.
-The `initramfs` script will use sha256 by default but an alternative can be specified on the kernel command line.
+The boot script will use sha256 by default but an alternative can be specified on the kernel command line.
 - `--session temporary-authorized-policy.session` specifies the trial session we just created.

 Add the boot counter + 1 requirement using some `sed` magic to get the current boot counter: